 - Time needed to complete: 15-20 hours

-- What’s included in the price tag: video lectures, 300 practice questions including actual FAA questions, 12 page cram sheet, 1:1 customer support
+- What’s included in the price tag: video lectures, 350+ practice questions including actual FAA questions, 12 page cram sheet, 1:1 support with a Part 107 exam success coach

 - What sets Drone Pilot Ground School apart: I love the 12-page cram sheet, and found it to be much more useful than the broader, 75 page e-book from Drone Launch Academy in drilling down on the exact info I needed.
 Drone Pilot Ground School has excellent customer service, not just in terms of billing and tech support, but in clarifying questions.
 I’ve emailed them with questions and gotten a quick response from the founder, Alan Perlman, himself!